-To run the build script on Ubuntu 10.10, install the following packages in a terminal window:
+To run the build script on Ubuntu or other Debian-based distro, install the following packages in a terminal window:

 sudo yum groupinstall "Development Tools"